latacora/cert-renewal-for-internal-gcp-lbs/README.md

 LOCAL_MACHINE - set to 1 to have the certificate chain and signed certificate written to the local filesystem.

+These three values are then uploaded to the Google Storage bucket and also written to your local filesystem if you get the environment variable LOCAL_MACHINE to 1.

 `update-certs.py`
 NETWORK
 SUBNETWORK